gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.8.7.4	- enternotify works logically.
+Still not the same as dwm (focus does change on desktop switching), but I think this is acceptable.
+If it bugs me, I'll fix it.
+Doing so will require desktops to each have prev\_enter, though.
  * v0.8.7.3	- Memory freeing that doesn't cause layout changing to accidentally
  * v0.8.7.2	- Cutting out excess code.
 No more cursorfont.h dependency - a normal cursor for resizing will be fine.
  * v0.8.7.1	- No gaps, no window borders, no bar boxes.
 You can customize selected tags symbols, though.
 Deal!
 Working on code style cleanup.